ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/read-screen-aloud.md

 You can enable the Orca screen reader, which speaks the user interface.

-To learn its basic control, go to {ref}`getting-started-with-the-screen-reader`.
+To learn its basic control, go to {ref}`get-started-with-the-screen-reader`.

 {{a11y_limitations}}